manifoldmarkets/manifold/docs/docs/faq.md

 Whoever created the question gets to resolve it!
 Manifold Markets puts trust in its users to resolve their own questions in a timely and accurate manner.
 We generally will not intervene and resolve a question ourselves outside of exceptional circumstances.
 We do encourage creators to set clear resolution criteria in advance.

 - The creator is free to use their judgment.
-  - This allows for many new kinds of prediction questions to be created that are less objective.
+  - This allows for many new kinds of prediction markets to be created that are less objective.
 (E.g. "Will I enjoy participating in the Metaverse in 2023?")
 - Questions creators who are known to be reputable will earn followers and more activity on their questions.
 - Check out the [resolution section in the community guidelines](https://manifoldmarkets.notion.site/Community-Guidelines-f6c77b1af41749828df7dae5e8735400).